shourya01/shourya01.github.io/index.md

 layout: default
 ---

-Hi, I am Shourya Bose, incoming PhD candidate at University of California, Santa Cruz.
+Hi, I am Shourya Bose.
+I am currently pursuing my PhD in the [eODAL Lab](https://people.ucsc.edu/~yzhan419/group.html) at University of California, Santa Cruz.
 My research interests span control theory, networked control, and power systems.

-Currently I am a visiting researcher at the Department of Electrical Engineering at Indian Institute of Science in the [Control and Network Systems Group](http://www.ee.iisc.ac.in/people/faculty/pavant/group.html).
+Previously I was a Research Associate (RA) at the Department of Electrical Engineering at Indian Institute of Science (IISc) Bengaluru in the [Control and Network Systems Group](http://www.ee.iisc.ac.in/people/faculty/pavant/group.html).

 I graduated from with a Dual Degree from BITS Pilani (KK Birla Goa Campus) on December, 2019.
 I majored in M.Sc. (_Hons._) Mathematics, and B.E. (_Hons._) Electrical and
 Electronics Engineering.
 I graduated with a First Class grade in both the subjects.